auth0/docs/articles/api-auth/dynamic-client-registration.md

 ### Update the login page

-If you use or would like to use an Auth0 [Hosted Login Page](/hosted-pages/login) with the Dynamic Client feature, you need to use at least version `10.7.x` of Lock, and set `__useTenantInfo: config.isThirdPartyClient` when instantiating Lock.
+If you use or would like to use an Auth0's [universal login](/hosted-pages/login) with the Dynamic Client feature, you need to use at least version `10.7.x` of Lock, and set `__useTenantInfo: config.isThirdPartyClient` when instantiating Lock.

 Sample script: